psevestre/openid-fapi/Financial_API_Grant_Management.md

 This is especially useful, if the client wants to add privileges as needed to an existing grant in order to be able to access APIs with the same access token or obtain new access token from a single refresh token.
 In some scenarios, clients might choose to update to just extend the duration of a grant.

 The client only has to specify additional or amended authorisation details.
 The grant id will be kept the same.

+The client might also have to start another authorization process if a certain API request fails due to missing privileges (typically a HTTP status code 403).

 Examples that can be implemented using "update":